TaylorDarneille/SEIRFX818/02-js-jquery/js-async/ajax-async-await.md

 <p>Students Will Be Able To:</p><br>

 - Describe the Use Case for AJAX
-- Use the `fetch` API to make AJAX requests to the Puppies API
 - Use ES2017's `async`/`await` to handle promises synchronously

 ---